CMCLorg/CMCLorg.github.io/CfP.md

 We will also accept Cross-submissions (from 2 to 4 pages + references) for papers on related topics that have already appeared in a non-NLP venue (e.g. CogSci).
 These papers will be presented as posters, but will not be included in the proceedings.
 Interested authors are asked to add a note on the original venue in the submission.

+## Dual Submission Policy (only for Regular Workshop Papers)

+If a workshop paper has been submitted elsewhere, the authors have to declare it a submission time.
+Papers to be presented at CMCL 2019 must be withdrawn from other venues.

 ## Important Dates

 - **Submission deadline**: February 27, 2019 (11.59pm, UTC-12h)